 - Frequently Asked Questions about Covid-19 and Government of Canada’s response

 This is a challenging time for many individuals and families.
-If you need to talk to someone, check out the following helplines:
+If you need help, check out the following supports:

 - The Anxiety Disorders Association of Manitoba Inc. has launched a support line which can be reached at 204-925-0040.
 For more details, click here.